PiyushX23/ACAM_2025_Training_School/README.md

 - **Where**: Bali, Indonesia
 - **Organizers**: Dr. Piyushkumar Patel (SRON, Netherlands), Dr. Ritesh Gautam (EDF, USA), Dr. Puji Lestari (ITB, Indonesia)
 - **Intructors**: Dr. Cathy Clerbaux (CNES, France), Dr. Jonathan Wright (Tsinghua University, China), Dr. Naveen Chandra (JAMSTEC, Japan), Dr. Piyushkumar Patel (SRON, Netherlands)
-- **Focus**: Aerosol, cloud, and methane analysis using satellite data, with practical exercises and project work.
+- **Focus**: Atmospheric composition analysis using satellite data and models, with practical exercises and project work.
 <!-- - **Led by**: Dr. Ritesh Gautam, Dr. Piyushkumar Patel   -->

 ### Learning Objectives

 The training aims to enable participants to be aware of satellite- and model-based products, with the following learning objectives:
-- To learn and understand different satellite observation and modeling principles for air quality research
+- To learn and understand different satellite observation and modeling principles for atmospheric compostion and air quality research
-- To find and use satellite- and model-based data products for air quality research
+- To find and use satellite- and model-based data products for their research
 - To use standard Python packages to handle, process, and visualize the data
 - To identify advantages and limitations of each data product introduced